ElsaiDeribu/aladia-coding-challange/README.md

-# **MyStore**
+# **Recipe Book**

-A modern e-commerce web application built with Nuxt.js, Vue 3, Tailwind CSS, and following the Atomic Design methodology.
+A modern recipe browsing web application built with Nuxt.js, Vue 3, and Tailwind CSS, following the Atomic Design methodology.

 ## **Table of Contents**